Henry IV, Holy Roman Emperor: Fall

-Henry IV abdicates in favour of Henry V (from the early-12th-century Chronicle of Ekkehard of Aura).
+Henry IV abdicates in favour of his son Henry V (from the early-12th-century Chronicle of Ekkehard of Aura).

-A Bavarian count, Sigehard of Burghausen, criticised Henry for his favouritism towards the Saxon and Franconian aristocrats in Regensburg in January 1104.
-He had come to Regensburg accompanied by a large retinue arousing Henry's suspicion he was staging a plot.
-After Sigehard dismissed his retainers, a band of ministeriales and burghers murdered him on 4 February.
-The ministeriales likely took revenge on Sigehard for his arbitration in a case relating to their peers.
-Sigehard's kinsmen and other aristocrats, however, blamed Henry for his death saying he had failed to defend him.
+In January 1104, the Bavarian count Sigehard of Burghausen publicly criticised Henry for favouring Saxon and Franconian aristocrats.
+His large retinue aroused Henry's suspicions, but after Sigehard dismissed his followers, he was murdered on 4 February by ministeriales and burghers, probably in revenge for an earlier arbitration.
+Although Sigehard's relatives blamed Henry for failing to protect him, the Emperor denied responsibility.

 Archbishop Hartwig of Magdeburg died in autumn 1104.
-His brother, Burgrave Herman of Magdeburg, and their nephew, Hartwig, departed for Henry's court most probably to achieve the younger Hartwig's appointment to the archbishopric, but Count Theoderic III of Katlenburg captured and imprisoned them for simony.
-Henry launched a punitive campaign against Theoderic.
-The military expedition ended abruptly because Henry's eighteen-year-old son unexpectedly deserted him on 12 December.
-The younger Henry later said that his father's failure to receive an absolution from the Pope had prompted his rebellion.
-His nearly contemporaneous biography claims that he wanted to secure the aristocrats' support before his ailing father's death to avoid a succession crisis.
-The discontented Bavarian aristocrats hurried to the young King and Pope Paschal II absolved him from excommunication early in 1105.
-Henry sent envoys to his son, who refused to negotiate with an excommunicated man.
+His relatives travelled to Henry's court to secure the archbishopric for his nephew Hartwig, but Count Theoderic III of Katlenburg arrested them.
+Henry launched a punitive campaign, which ended abruptly when his 18-year-old son deserted him in December.
+The younger Henry later claimed his rebellion was caused by his father's unresolved excommunication, though his nearly contemporaneous biography claims that he wanted to secure the aristocrats' support before his ailing father's death to avoid a succession crisis.
+Bavarian nobles rallied to him, and Pope Paschal II absolved him early in 1105.
+Henry's attempts at negotiation failed.